thomascrha/textual-game-of-life/README.md

 ## todo

-- [x] add about and help dialogs.
 - [ ] make brush draggable.
+- [ ] add feature to make save file anything i.e. file dialog
 - [ ] add a way to change the brush size.
-- [ ] make resize canvas not delete existing data.
-- [x] add toggle for starting/stopping the game.
 - [ ] add a command line interface for all the options and settings.
 - [ ] make cursor black when on a white cell and white when on a black cell.
+- [x] make resize canvas not delete existing data.
+- [x] add toggle for starting/stopping the game.
+- [x] add about and help dialogs.
-- [ ] add a way to save/load the current state of the game.
+- [x] add a way to save/load the current state of the game.
 - [x] add left and right to change the horizontal width of the canvas.
 - [x] add up and down to change the vertical width of the canvas.
-- [ ] add alt_+ and alt_- to change the size of the pixels.
 - [x] add a way to change the speed of the game.